jbc-akash/rust-task-manager-cli/README.md

 # ✅ Task Manager CLI (Rust)

-📋 A clean-architecture based command-line tool to manage your daily tasks — built with Rust, JSON storage, and love ❤️
+📋 A clean-architecture based command-line tool to manage your daily tasks — built with Rust, JSON storage

 ---